TemplateTo/TemplateTo.Docs/docs/getting-started/elements.md

 #### Table row options

+!!! tip "Selecting a row"
+    The simplest way to select the table row is to click on a cell within the row you want to select, then use the up arrow on the cells toolbar to navigate up to the row.
+The row toolbar can be seen below.
+It is possible that when you click on a cell you initially select a component within the cell, this will require one additional click of an up arrow to arrive at the row toolbar.
+Once you are presented with the toolbar below, you have arrived.

 ![Row toolbar](../images/5168fc4de522f2ebae23ff7bc57b353fe4aa31ea065606cb65e48a096fbf57fd.png)

 The right most icon (downwards pointing arrow) allows you to select an array of data to repeat that row for.